 Tell me, what better time than now to start a series with eight books not including the spinoff tales?

-This is a place that you won’t regret visiting in the present-day or in the fictional past.
+This is a place that you won’t regret visiting in the present day or in the fictional past.
 That alone is one of the best reasons to read Outlander!

 For more on Old High Church, Inverness, and the history of the Highlands, check out my story about taking an Outlander Tour through the Islands and Highlands of Scotland.
 (Warning some small spoilers to the Outlander series.)